vrindavanvikarabad/vrindavan-wiki/docs/about/vision-values.md

 === "Workshop Integration"
     - Every session begins with a moment of silence
     - Activities incorporate environmental awareness
-    - Knowledge sharing is encouraged over competition
+    - Knowledge sharing encouraged in all formats
+    - Work meetings and brainstorming sessions supported
-    - Practical application of learning is emphasized
+    - Practical application of learning emphasized

 === "Community Building"
     - Shared meals and conversations